-The video project I’ve been working on for the past year is online and available for free download here.
-The title is “Why Not A Family?” and the purpose is to raise awareness about better alternatives for the care of orphaned and vulnerable children.
-This video challenges the idea that orphanages are really a good long term option and suggests a better way.
+The video I’ve been working on for the past year is online.
+The title is “Why Not A Family?” and the purpose is to raise awareness of better alternatives for the care of orphaned and vulnerable children.
+You can watch it here.
+The video challenges the idea that orphanages are really the best long term option for the most vulnerable children, and it suggests a better way.

 What would motivate someone to make a video questioning orphanages?
 Please watch it and see for yourself.